andipaetzold/tttt-discord/README.md

 Stops the timer and leaves the voice channel.

 ### Chat Message Commands

+Chat Message Commands will stop working on May 1, 2022.
+Please use [Slash Commands](#slash-commands) instead.

 -   All chat message commands are prefixed with `!t`.
 All other messages are ignore by the bot.
 -   If `!t` is already used by another bot, use `!tttt` as command prefix.